Key facts about your enrolment at the University of Huddersfield

 - Policy on Support for Pregnant Students and New Parents – this document sets out how the University will support new parents and pregnant students.

-- Student Mental Health Policy - this document sets out how we intended to support you if you experiencing mental health difficulties.
+- Student Wellbeing and Mental Health Support Framework and Guidance- This document sets out how we intend to support you if you experiencing mental health difficulties.

 - Student Contract Terms and Conditions - This document sets out the terms and conditions on which we supply services to students.